 Did you know that you could invest in real estate without having to meet with tenants?
 Without having to fix broken toilets at 3 am?
 And without having to meet with brokers and property managers?

 Sounds like a dream come true, right?

 That’s exactly what I was thinking when I first discovered this thing called passive real estate investing.
-In this article, I’ll help you gain a better understanding of what it means to be a passive real estate investor, and how to decide whether you should invest actively or passively in real estate.
+In this article, I’ll help you gain a better understanding of what it means to be an active or passive investor and how to decide whether you should invest actively or passively in real estate.

-When I first heard about passive real estate investing through real estate syndications, I’d been investing actively in real estate for about 10 years.
-In those 10 years, my husband and I had scrubbed mold and grease off walls and cabinets, gotten on our hands and knees to lay tile, and used buckets to remove flood water from basement units. #joysofbeingalandlord
+When I first heard about passive real estate investing through real estate syndications, I’d been investing actively in real estate for about ten years.
+In those ten years, my husband and I had scrubbed mold and grease off walls and cabinets, gotten on our hands and knees to lay tile, and used buckets to remove flood water from basement units. #joysofbeingalandlord

 When we moved from Washington, DC, to Vancouver, Canada, my husband, the kind of landlord who loves rolling up his sleeves and fixing things himself, decided he could do all the property management himself, from afar.

 Yeah.
 Mm-hmm.
 I was shaking my head too.

 Well, you can imagine what happened next.
 Two months went by, and everything sailed along, completely fine.
 Then, all in one week, DC experienced two massive storms, and everything went wrong at once for our real estate investments.

 The next week?
 You guessed it, we had a property manager.